Instructions for event organisers

 - A doping control team arrives at the venue either before the competition or during it, depending on the nature of the event and sport.

-- Members of the team must always present a valid authorisation granted by FINADA, such as FINADA'S photo ID issued to Doping Control Officers, Assistants and Chaperones.
+- Members of the team must always present a valid authorisation granted by FINCIS, such as FINCIS'S photo ID issued to Doping Control Officers, Assistants and Chaperones.

 - The following matters have to be addressed for the DCO to conduct the tests appropriately:

 - information on the participants

 - chaperones (if necessary) to assist in notifying athletes to the test.